Introduction for App Developers

 or back up data before upgrading to Redis for PCF v2.0 to prevent data loss

 in Redis deployments used as persistent storage.

 If you are upgrading from Redis for PCF v1.14.3 or earlier, you must run the

 upgrade-all-service-instances errand after upgrading.

-To view an example Spring app demonstrating Redis as a cache with failover, see the Example Spring App in GitHub.
+To view an example Spring app using Redis as a cache with failover, see the Redis Reference Architectures repository.

 PCF Dev is a small footprint version of PCF that’s small enough to run on a local developer machine.
 For more information, see https://pivotal.io/pcf-dev.

 Sample ruby code that uses PCF can be found here https://github.com/pivotal-cf/cf-redis-example-app.